We Compare VWO vs IEMG:

 VWO and IEMG are exchange-traded funds (ETFs), so there is no minimum investment.
 Investors looking to buy fractional shares can use platforms like M1 Finance.

 Normally, fractional shares are not available for ETFs, but with M1 Finance, you can purchase fractional shares with no commission.

 Buying fractional shares allows you to maximize your investment.

 There are two easy ways to invest in VWO or IEMG commission-free.

 - Vanguard to invest in VWO or Blackrock for IEMG.

 - M1 Finance to invest in either VWO or IEMG (Use this link for $100 when you open a new account)

 Both of these options are free.
 This is important because fees can lower our returns.

-I like M1 Finance as the best option because it gives you the flexibility to purchase VWO, IEMG, and thousands of other stocks.
+M1 Finance is the best option because it lets you purchase VWO, IEMG, and thousands of other stocks.